ghaiklor/iterm-fish-fisher-osx/README.md

 The script installs things related to terminal environment only:

-- Installs Command Line Tools, Homebrew, iTerm2, Fish, Fisherman.
+- Installs Command Line Tools, Homebrew, iTerm2, Fish, Fisher.
 - Installs Material Design color preset for iTerm2 and patched Meslo Nerd Font.
 - Theme `bobthefish`, which is based on popular `agnoster`.
 - Completions for `brew`, `git`, `./node_modules/.bin` and so on, so on...